lagun4/smagotcha.net/index.md

 What many people struggle with you can learn in a playful way.
 Smagotcha teaches you to direct your focus on your surroundings and to keep it there – without getting distracted.

-__Stay up to date!__ Check out our [blog](/blog) to see all of what's happening with Smagotcha.
-A big part of it is the project journey I am undertaking as I travel through Europe building community!
+__Stay up to date!__ Check out our [blog](/blog) to see all of what's happening with Smagotcha. <br> A big part of it is the project journey I am undertaking as I travel through Europe building community!

 Currently we are developing a beta version for the smartphone app Smagotcha.
 Our aim is to empower people with mindfulness.
 We are a small team scattered around Europe.